agostof/ILCI-JupyterHub/docker-configs/BASE_HUB/README.md

 ```bash
 /config/src/provision.sh
 ```
 or if your are adventurous, you can install the dependencies and mini conda at the same time with [provision_with_conda.sh](src/provision_with_conda.sh).
-For the love of your time, this is not recommended if you are not familiar with conda or jupterhub at all.
-Again we strongly recommend that you use a [JupyterHub distribution](https://tljh.jupyter.org/en/latest/topic/whentouse.html) for production use.
+For the love of your time :), this is not recommended if you are not familiar with conda or jupterhub at all.
+We strongly recommend that you use a [JupyterHub distribution](https://tljh.jupyter.org/en/latest/topic/whentouse.html) for production use.

 ### Launch JupyterHub